Jim Bachor’s art is groundbreaking.

-The artist started his pothole project years ago.
+The artist started his pothole project years ago turning the city’s exasperating cavities into marvelous murals.
 Since then, he’s turned black holes in the asphalt to works of art in Cave Creek, Arizona; Franklin, Tennessee; Detroit, Michigan; and New York, New York.

 Like a true art vigilante, Bachor makes his work at his own expense.
 The process of making a mural, in the middle of the street, after filling potholes — which isn’t exactly legal — is a slow tedious process and involves a fair of amount of inhalation of car exhaust.

 But his work has not gone unnoticed.
 Bachor has a required a fan base across America, and particularly in Chicago where most of his art can be seen.
 Now, Bachor has produced a line of t-shirts, as well as puzzles that feature his art work, so that you, too, can pretend to build a mosaic.
 Or, if even the idea sounds tedious, the artist also auctions off his work over Facebook.

 Where have you spotted the work of this literal street artist?
 Let us know!